joshgerdes/jekyll-uno/_posts/2021-12-11-cloud-adoption-framework-for-azure.md

 Here are some useful tools, templates, and assessments provided by Microsoft to help on your journey:

-*Note: It is not as if you can't get these resources elseware, I purely just wanted a list format for easy reference.*
+*Note: It is not as if you can't get these resources elsewhere, I purely just wanted a list format for easy reference.*

 **Define strategy**